bovender/PubmedParser/README.md

 text, your server will issue as many calls to the Pubmed API, and this may exceed the rate limit.
 If you edit a page with pre-existing `#pmid` keywords, no additional calls to the Pubmed API will be issued, because those records can be fetched from cache.
-You can [obtain][] an API key from the NCBI Account Settings page.
+You can [obtain][obtain-key] an API key from the NCBI Account Settings page.

-In a similar vein, if there is a possibility that more than three users of your wiki edit pages containing a `#pmid` keyword at the same time, you may also want to [obtain][obtain-api] and configure an API key in order to prevent error messages from Pubmed.
+In a similar vein, if there is a possibility that more than three users of your wiki edit pages containing a `#pmid` keyword at the same time, you may also want to [obtain][obtain-key] and configure an API key in order to prevent error messages from Pubmed.

 Once you have your API key, place it in your `LocalSetings.php` as follows: